 Below are some cycling traffic accident compensation examples:

-- Another common type of cycling traffic accident compensation examples is that of a cyclist being knocked off their bike by a person, either the driver of a vehicle or a passenger, who opens a car door without looking and knocks a cyclist off their bike.
+- Another common type of cycling traffic accident compensation examples is that of a cyclist being knocked off their bike by a person who opens a car door without looking and knocks a cyclist off their bike.

 Personal injury compensation for cyclists